-EARNESTLY invite the merchants of Virginia, North-Carolina and Tennessee, to examine their extensive stock of
+WHOLESALE DRUGGISTS, EARNESTLY invite the merchants of Virginia, tensive stock of

-Drugs, Perfumery, Fancy Articles, Chemicals, Oils, Brushes of all kinds, Ove Stuffs obaceo.
-Window Glass, Cigars, Patent Medicines.
-Seeds.
-Pure Medical Wines, Brandies, Gins, &c.
-Having facilities unsurpassed by any house in the trade, they feel authorized in saying they can, and will sell all goods in their line of business, at such low prices as cannot fail to give entire satisfaction.
+Perfumery, Fancy Articles, Brushes of all kinds, Oils, Dye Stuffs, Tobacco.
+Window Glass, Cigars, Patent Medicines, Pure Medical Wines.

+Having facilities unsurpassed by any house in the trade. they feel authorized in saving they can, and will sell al goods in their line of business, at such low prices as cannot fail to give entire satisfaction.
 Orders will be promptly attended to.
-All goods sent from their establishment, war
+All goods sent from their establishment, war ranted as represented by them.
+N. F. RIVES & CO.,